 **It is important to check for spelling and grammatical errors.
 Hint: Type your essay response in a word processing program first, review it for errors, then cut and paste it into the text box on the application form.**

 - Official Middle/High School Transcript

 If the classes you are currently enrolled in are not listed on the transcript, please attach a list of current classes.

 Recommendation must be printed on school letter head and sealed in a signed envelope.
 Teacher should address your classroom behavior, ability and interest, specifically in math, science and engineering (if applicable).

 University of Maryland

 College Park, MD 20742

 Incomplete applications will not be considered.
-Please feel free to contact us with any questions or concerns.
+A confrmation email will be sent when the application package is complete.
+Please feel free to contact us about the status of your application.

 Ms. India Alexander

 Center for Minorities in Science & Engineering